How to Become a Respiratory Therapist

 What Does a Respiratory Therapist Do?

-Before we outline the steps to becoming a respiratory therapist in detail, let’s answer the question, what is a respiratory therapist?
+Becoming a respiratory therapist provides opportunities to make a positive difference in the lives of those with breathing problems and enjoy the benefits of an in-demand career in the medical field.
 According to the Bureau of Labor Statistics, as a respiratory therapist you will provide a number of services for patients with breathing difficulties, including the following:

 - Measure lung capacity to determine a patient’s condition